BEST PLACES TO VISIT IN ITALY – WHERE TO GO & WHAT TO SEE

-Cars aren’t allowed in the main center, which is a delight as you can walk at ease and see the stone towers built around the Piazza akin to castles!
+Cars aren’t allowed in the main center, so you can walk at ease and see the stone towers built around the Piazza akin to castles!
 It is like each tower is competing with the other!
 The walk on the streets reminds you of being in a medieval village straight out of a fairy tale and all the gothic architecture is proof of that!
-Walk around the Main square of the city, the Piazza Della Cisterna: The area is full of lovely shops selling ceramics and hand-made soaps.
+Walk around the main square of the city, the Piazza Della Cisterna: The area is full of lovely shops selling ceramics and hand-made soaps.
 Visit the Museum San Gimignano 1300: which showcases a brilliant ceramic representation of how the town looked in the medieval ages.

-Taste gelato at the famous Gelateria Dondoli (which serves innovative gelato flavors), indulge in a wine tour with the Vernaccia Wine Museum and sample the local biscotti!
+Taste gelato at the famous Gelateria Dondoli (which serves innovative gelato flavors), indulge in a wine tour with the Vernaccia Wine Museum, and sample the local biscotti!

 Recommended by Nicola from Nicola Dunkinson

-Otranto is found on the coast in the region of Puglia and is an Italian gem.
-Stroll around the fortified old town, swim in the crystal clear ocean and stop for gelato while watching the world go by.
-My favorite things to do in this area include Grotta della Poesia, a 30-minute drive from Otranto.
-The beautiful turquoise plunge pool looks so inviting, jump in 15ft off of the cliff edge or scramble down the steps if you don’t feel so brave.
+Otranto is on the coast in the region of Puglia – Stroll around the fortified old town, swim in the crystal clear ocean and stop for gelato while watching the world go by.

+Visit Grotta Della Poesia, which is a 30-minute drive from Otranto.
+The beautiful turquoise plunge pool looks so inviting – jump in 15 feet off of the cliff edge or scramble down the steps if you don’t feel so brave.
 The natural sinkhole is connected to the ocean and is a popular swimming spot with locals and tourists.

-Back in Otranto be sure to visit the cathedral, found in the old town it is beautiful inside and out.
+Back in Otranto be sure to visit the cathedral in the old town which is beautiful inside and out.
 Standing since the 10th century the walls are adorned with stunning works of art and the mosaic-tiled floor is incredible.
 You can also view the bones of Otranto’s 813 martyrs who stood up to the Turkish invasion in the 1400s.

 Beach time is a must in Otranto, although a bit on the pricey side, for a treat visit one of the beach Lidos.
 Views of the old town and harbor make this part of the beach simply blissful and the sparkling, turquoise water is calm and shallow.

 Recommended by Wendy from Travel Drink Dine

 There are two beaches in Positano, each providing sun lounges, and a food and drinks service.
-Spiaggia Grande is the main and very busy beach, with the back drop of Positano’s village above.
+Spiaggia Grande is the main and very busy beach, with the backdrop of Positano’s village above.

-On the other hand is Fornillo Beach, a 10-minute walk along the coastal path.
-Fornillo is a cozier spot and has a secret beach feel as its entrance is through a small cave.
+On the other hand, is Fornillo Beach – Fornillo is a cozier spot and has a secret beach feel as its entrance is through a small cave.
+The Church of Santa Maria Assunta sits right in the center of Positano.
 The Emerald Grotto is a small cave that gets an amazing iridescent green hue from light filtration.
 It’s not only famous for its emerald color but for the interesting features of the cave itself due to the stalagmites.
 Oddly, you can also see just below the water surface, some statues of a nativity scene.

 Recommended by Angela from Chasing the Unexpected

-Beautiful, fascinating and able to charm the most demanding traveler, Catania is always in high demand in Sicily’s itineraries for its architecture, history and beautiful natural landscape nestled between the sea and one of Europe’s largest and most active volcanoes, Mount Etna.
+Beautiful, fascinating, and able to charm the most demanding traveler, Catania is always in high demand in Sicily’s itineraries for its architecture, history, and beautiful natural landscape nestled between the sea and one of Europe’s largest and most active volcanoes, Mount Etna.

-Of Roman origins, the city we see today dates back mainly to 1693.
-Destroyed nine times by as many earthquakes, it was rebuilt as many times, the latest being in late 17th century when a terrible earthquake razed it to the ground.
+So, of course, it is one of the best places to go in Italy.
+Of Roman origins, the city dates back mainly to 1693.
+Destroyed nine times by as many earthquakes, it was rebuilt as many times, the latest being in the late 17th century when a terrible earthquake razed it to the ground.

 Recommended by Katy from Untold Morsels

 Sitting high on a hill in southern Tuscany, Pienza was designed as the ideal Renaissance city by an ambitious pope.

-Shuttered windows look down on colorful flower pots lining its streets, many of which have love lorn names like Via del Bacio (Kiss Street).
+Shuttered windows look down on colorful flower pots lining its streets, many of which have lovelorn names like Via del Bacio (Kiss Street).
 The town’s strategic position overlooking the Val D’Orcia also means the views from almost every point along the city walls are spectacular.

 Palazzo Piccolomini was the home of two popes and is worth a visit to discover more about the town’s history, an impressive garden as well as the best views of the surrounding countryside.
 You should also take a peek inside the impressive cathedral next door.

 If you go to Pienza in the fall you can take part in the town’s annual harvest festivals.
 The most famous of these is the cheese rolling event in late September.

 Recommended by Asher from Asher & Lyric

-If you want more privacy and access to some “secret” beaches then I recommend you venture over to Baia Sardinia (about 10 mins drive) and try Spiaggia Tre Monti where a short walk via nature trails will lead you to some gorgeous little beaches with fewer people.
+If you want more privacy and access to some “secret” beaches then venture over to Baia Sardinia (about 10 mins drive) and try Spiaggia Tre Monti where a short walk via nature trails will lead you to some gorgeous little beaches with fewer people.

 Recommended by Claudia from My Adventures Across The World